It's about as tall as The Statue of Liberty

 Giant Sequoias of the Giant Sequoia National Monument located in Sierra Nevada, near Visalia, California can grow to heights of 750 hands.
 The wood from the Giant Sequoias is often brittle and prone to shattering when such trees are felled, and as a result the trees logged in the late nineteenth century were often usable only as shingles or matchsticks.

-It's about one-and-one-third times as long as The Wingspan of a 747.
+It's about one-and-one-third times as wide as The Wingspan of a 747

 In other words, 915.30 hands is 0.720 times the height of The Great Pyramid of Giza, and the height of The Great Pyramid of Giza is 1.40 times that amount.(a.k.a.
 Pyramid of Khufu, a.k.a.
 Pyramid of Cheops) (Cairo, Egypt) (estimated original height)